ej-sanmartin/NYC-Memory-Map/README.md

 # NYC Memory Map
-Fake photography site with images from my instagram.
-Created so that I could aesthetically display my favourite pictures from my instagram and to master CSS Grid and Flexbox, as well as advance my CSS skills.
-Plan to expand upon this in the future to a fully fledge photography blog, complete with a Node.js and Express backend with a MongoDB database.
-Perhaps add some React as well?..
-Could be seen on [codepen.io](https://codepen.io/ej-sanmartin/pen/XBZrOZ)
+A static web page deployed to Heroku.
+Used minimal PHP to be able to properly deploy onto Heroku.
+This site was created so I could play around with the Google Maps API and display my favourite places to go to in NYC.
+Simple page but I enjoyed making it, I could improve on it by having the data for the Google Maps markers to be stored in a database, like SQL-lite or some place smaller while also creating a more secure backend to hide API keys.
+Could be seen [here](https://ues-memory-map.herokuapp.com/index.html)

 ![Memory Map Website Page](img/memory_map.png)